-Have You Been Injured in a Truck Accident Caused by a Driver Suffering from Fatigue?
+Have You Been Injured in a Truck Accident Caused by a Driver Fatigue?

-Accidents involving commercial truck drivers, whether interstate or intrastate, account for a significant number of deaths and injuries on the nation’s highways and streets.
-While, as a general rule, commercial trucks are involved in fewer accidents than passenger cars as a proportion of vehicle miles travelled, they account for a statistically significant number of accidents and fatalities as a percentage of vehicles on the road.
+Accidents involving commercial truck drivers account for a significant number of deaths and injuries across the nation.
+Commercial trucks are typically in fewer accidents than passenger cars per mile.
+However, they account for a statistically significant number of crashes and deaths on the road.

 One of the factors that contributes significantly to trucking accidents is driver fatigue.
-According to a study conducted by the NHTSA, driver fatigue was a primary factor in roughly 13% of all commercial motor vehicle accidents, and probably a contributing factor in a much greater number of accidents, since truck drivers involved in crashes also indicated “inattention” as a causal factor.
+According to a study conducted by the NHTSA, driver fatigue was a primary factor in roughly 13% of truck accidents.
+Fatigue may actually play a role in a much greater number of accidents.
+This is because truck drivers in crashes also indicate “inattention” as a factor.

 Driver fatigue is critical because of the hours that commercial truck drivers spend on the road.
-As a general rule, truck drivers are paid by the mile, and delivery schedules put tremendous pressure upon drivers to drive for extended periods in order to meet deadlines, particularly in more recent years as companies promise “overnight” and “two-day” deliveries across the nation—or even internationally.
-Drivers feel bound—under threat of losing their jobs, even—to push themselves to the limit, failing to obtain the sleep and rest necessary for driving safely.
+As a general rule, truck drivers are paid by the mile.
+Also, delivery schedules put tremendous pressure upon drivers to drive for extended periods in order to meet deadlines.
+This is particularly true in more recent years as companies promise “overnight” and “two-day” deliveries across the nation.
+Drivers feel the need to push themselves to the limit, failing to obtain the sleep and rest necessary for driving safely.
 Delivery schedules are, quite literally, killing people.

-A study performed by the NHTSA of 80 commercial truck drivers who logged over 200,000 miles concluded that driver alertness and attention was severely impacted by fatigue—and compared the problem of fatigue to driving while intoxicated.
+A study performed by the NHTSA of 80 commercial truck drivers who logged over 200,000 miles concluded that driver alertness and attention was severely impacted by fatigue.
+Further, it compared the problem of fatigue to driving while intoxicated.
 In the study, they found that:

 - Regardless of how long they had been on the road, fatigue was eight times more likely to impact drivers during the hours of midnight to 6 a.m.;

-- Drivers on long runs were likely to sleep for only five hours at a stint, which is at least 2 hours shorter than necessary for optimal alertness;
+- Drivers on long runs were likely to sleep for only five hours at a stint.
+This is at least 2 hours shorter than necessary for optimal alertness;

-- Drivers were not very good at assessing their own level of alertness—erring on the side of being overconfident in their ability to drive safely.
+- Drivers were not very good at assessing their own level of alertness.
+They err on the side of being overconfident in their ability to drive safely.

-Partly as a result of this study, in 2012, the Federal Motor Carrier Safety Administration passed a new regulation regarding interstate commercial truck drivers, which fully goes into effect in June, 2013.
-The specific aim of this law is to reduce the incidence of fatigue and fatigue-related accidents, as well as to reduce the long-term health problems associated with chronic fatigue that many long-haul truck drivers experience.
-This new rule sets the maximum number of hours that drivers may work from 82 to 70 through several mechanisms:
+Partly as a result of this study, the Federal Motor Carrier Safety Administration passed a regulation regarding interstate commercial truck drivers.
+The intent of the law is to reduce the incidence of fatigue and fatigue-related accidents.
+Also, to reduce the long-term health problems associated with chronic fatigue that many long-haul truck drivers experience.
+This rule sets the maximum number of hours that drivers may work through several mechanisms: